KVSDURGASURESH/VULCAN/whatnxt-ui/README.md

 1. Part 1 - How to build a Backend API with Flask
 2. Part 2 - How to integrate APIs with a React Frontend

+#### Source :
  This repo has been forked from [https://github.com/kabirbaidhya/react-todo-app.git] and modified to fit my requirement.
 You can check it out for Step by Step React tutorial

 ## Instructions